dgryski/go-perfbook/performance.md

 performance by 2x?
 10x?
 Can you state it as "problem of size N in less than time T"?
 Are you trying to reduce memory usage?
 By how much?
 How much slower is acceptable for what change in memory usage?
-What are you willing to give up in exchange for lower space?
+What are you willing to give up in exchange for lower space requirements?

 Optimizing for service latency is a trickier proposition.
 Entire books have been written on how to performance test web servers.
 The primary issue is